 by Niklas Göransson

 Unpure is one of Sweden’s oldest still-running metal bands.
-Bass player and vocalist Kolgrim reflects on 25 years spent navigating remarkable amounts of calamity; emerging victorious from a fiery conflict with Jehovah’s Witnesses but defeated by labels in disputes of aesthetics.
-Here follows a tale of black war, death and resurrection – as well as an exclusive feature of unreleased material.
+Bass player and vocalist Kolgrim reflects on twenty-five years spent navigating remarkable amounts of underground calamity.

-– It all began when I was very young, says Kolgrim, stuff like ALICE COOPER and DEEP PURPLE had a massive impact, and building on that groundwork I discovered increasingly heavier music.
-In 1986 when I was twelve years old my family moved back to where I’m from – Nynäshamn.
+– It all began when I was very young, stuff like ALICE COOPER and DEEP PURPLE had a massive impact, and building on that groundwork I discovered increasingly heavier music.
+In 1986, when I was twelve years old, my family moved back to where I’m from – Nynäshamn.
 One of my new classmates noticed the KING DIAMOND sticker on my wallet and we struck up a friendship.

-This was Hräsvelg, who started out as UNPURE’s drummer but went on to become guitar player and part vocalist.
+That was Hräsvelg, who started out as UNPURE’s drummer but went on to become guitar player and second vocalist.

-– He’d gotten into metal in pretty much the same way as I had. Åberg, our first guitar player, was in the same class.
+– He’d gotten into metal in pretty much the same way I did. Åberg, our first guitar player, was also a classmate.
 After some dabbling in various projects we formed what would later become UNPURE in 1991.

 Listening to the first recordings, I’d say it’s a fair assumption that CELTIC FROST had found their way into the young men’s lives.

-As his obsession with music grew, he started paying attention to the plodding tone lurking behind the guitar distortion.
+As Kolgrim’s music obsession intensified, he started paying attention to the plodding tone lurking behind the guitar distortion.

 – Bass.
-At first I didn’t even understand its function – then I learned to listen to it and was spellbound, having discovered its true beauty.
+At first, I didn’t even understand its function – then I learned to listen to it and became transfixed, having now discovered its true beauty.

-Back in these days there was no internet, and established music press would go nowhere near the emerging black and death metal scene.
-Instead, Kolgrim’s exploration of the underground came from lurking around record shops, as well as tape-trading and exchanging letters with people from all over the world.
+Back in these days, there was no internet and the established music press wouldn’t go anywhere near the emerging black and death metal scene.
+Instead, Kolgrim’s exploration of the underground came from lurking around record shops as well as tape-trading and exchanging letters with people from all over the world.

-– It was the only way to keep track of what was going on in the scene.
-You’d get these flyers with a ridiculous description, killer photos and ordering instructions – then write directly to the band.
-You had to follow your gut feeling, with barely any information or chance for a preview.
+– It was the only way to keep track of what was going on.
+You’d get these flyers with ridiculous descriptions, killer photos, and ordering instructions – then write directly to the band.
+One had to follow one’s gut feeling, with barely any information and no chance for a preview.

-This period – the late eighties and early nineties, is what Kolgrim regards as the golden age of underground metal.
+This period – the late 80s and early 90s – is what Kolgrim regards as the golden age of underground metal.

 He would write to contacts in Poland, Germany, Malaysia, Norway – all over South America as well as the US, where UNPURE even got local radio airplay.

 – I also had a lot of contacts in Australia and was really into their scene.
-I still am today.
+I still am to this day.

 One early Aussie favourite were the maniacs of SADISTIK EXEKUTION.
-When they finally made it over to Europe for a winter tour with IMPALED NAZARENE and ABSU in 1995, Kolgrim and his friends were some of few Swedes that got to see them.
+When they finally made it over to Europe for a tour with IMPALED NAZARENE and ABSU in late 1995, Kolgrim and his friends were some of few Swedes who got to see them.

-– Hell of a trip that one, he says with fond reminiscence, chaos from start to finish.
+– Hell of a trip that one, chaos from start to finish.
 It was my first gig outside of Scandinavia.
-I had an old Volvo that we were supposed to take on the ferry from Gothenburg, we got hold of some worn out summer tyres and took off through the hail and snow.
-One hour before the ferry was scheduled to leave, the car broke down so we had it towed to a workshop and then got a lift to the ferry.
+I had an old Volvo we were supposed to take on the ferry from Gothenburg.
+After getting hold of some worn-out summer tyres, we took off through the hail and snow.
+The car broke down about one hour before the ferry was scheduled to leave so we had it towed to a workshop and then got a lift to the harbour.

 Not only had they lost their means of transport, they were now also bereft of accommodation.

-They finally made it and set out into the night, where they had arranged to meet with one of Kolgrim’s Australian contacts.
+After finally making it to Hamburg, they set out into the night to meet with one of Kolgrim’s Australian contacts.

-– I assume everyone knows what you do in Hamburg; headfirst into debauchery and as a result we almost missed the concert.
-Fortunately, we made it and it was one of the best gigs I’ve ever seen – insanely violent.
+– I assume everyone knows what you do in Hamburg – headfirst into debauchery, and as a result we almost missed the concert.
+Fortunately, we got there in the end and it was one of the best gigs I’ve ever seen; insanely violent.

 After having a few drinks with the band, the motley crew then embarked on their journey back to Sweden in much the same fashion.

-UNPURE are from the municipality of Nynäshamn, 60 kilometres to the south of Stockholm.
-In the early nineties it had a vibrant black metal scene.
+UNPURE are from the municipality of Nynäshamn, sixty kilometres to the south of Stockholm.
+In the early 90s, it had a vibrant black metal scene.

 – These people had taken an interest in me.
-They let themselves into our rehearsal space – read our lyrics and then got us evicted.
+They let themselves into our rehearsal room, read our lyrics and then got us evicted.
 I was surrounded by them, they infested the whole apartment block and kept harassing me.

 Harassing you, how?